Delhi govt close to finalising policy for release of impounded overage vehicles | Science-Environment

 Delhi govt close to finalising policy for release of impounded overage vehicles

-The Delhi government is close to finalising a policy for the release of overage vehicles impounded by the Transport Department, officials said on Tuesday.
-The Transport Departments policy is close to the high courts directions, one official said.
+The Delhi government is close to finalising a policy for the release of overage vehicles impounded by the Transport Department, officials said.
+Delhi High Court had asked the city government to frame a policy on dealing with such vehicles when owners are willing to give an assurance that these would not be used in the national capital.In 2018, the Supreme Court banned diesel and petrol vehicles older than 10 and 15 years, respectively, in Delhi.

 - Country: